 There is more than meets the eye when it comes to being a line tester.
 For example, did you know that they make an average of $20.18 an hour?
 That's $41,979 a year!
 Between 2018 and 2028, the career is expected to grow 4% and produce 10,700 job opportunities across the U.S.

 There are certain skills that many line testers have in order to accomplish their responsibilities.
 By taking a look through resumes, we were able to narrow down the most common skills for a person in this position.
-We discovered that a lot of resumes listed technical skills, math skills and physical stamina.
+We discovered that a lot of resumes listed color vision, troubleshooting skills and mechanical skills.

 If you're interested in becoming a line tester, one of the first things to consider is how much education you need.
 We've determined that 28.8% of line testers have a bachelor's degree.
 In terms of higher education levels, we found that 0.0% of line testers have master's degrees.
 Even though some line testers have a college degree, it's possible to become one with only a high school degree or GED.

 The skills section on your resume can be almost as important as the experience section, so you want it to be an accurate portrayal of what you can do.
 Luckily, we've found all of the skills you'll need so even if you don't have these skills yet, you know what you need to work on.
 Out of all the resumes we looked through, 56.1% of line testers listed trouble shooting on their resume, but soft skills such as color vision and troubleshooting skills are important as well.

 After extensive research and analysis, Zippia's data science team found that:

 Dive into pc components, assembly, & troubleshooting strategies while preparing for CompTIA A+ Certification (900 Exam)...

 Find out how to use the command line the way it was meant to be used!...

 Unit test your Android applications and reap the benefits of professional test driven development in Android...